djuber/myblog/_posts/2016-10-23-Moving-Right-Along.markdown

 small experience I got from solving their problem to gain confidence and insight that translated into more well-rounded skills when I interviewed at Mbira.

+# Going to Mbira

-So I'm moving out of web hosting, into, well, more website hosting, but this time for one site and all of it's IT.
+So I'm moving out of web hosting, into, well, more website hosting, but this time for one site and all of its IT, no cpanel, and very limited external clients.
 I'm pretty excited, it's going to be life changing to have dinner together with Beth rather than lunches, and I look forward to filling my evenings with general nerdery.
 The computer crowd in Chicago has a rich network of meetups and hack nights, geared toward the 9-5 downtown set, and I've been excluded from basically everything since I started working shift work at WT.
 I'm glad to be back in the daylight.